Lutherans Informed about Lodges (LIL)

 A Masonic Funeral Service

-A Masonic web site gives a sample of a funeral service for use by Masonic lodges.
-In the service, note the absence of any reference to salvation through Jesus Christ.
+In this typical Masonic funeral service note the absence of any reference to salvation through Jesus Christ.